In the Criminal Code, peace officers and public officers are widely defined, and include:

 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.
 This may sometimes be difficult as the Judge may be hesitant to release you due to concerns with your willingness to obey release conditions, but it is not impossible.

-Where can I pay for bail for obstructing a peace officer charges in Calgary?
+Where can I pay for bail for obstructing a peace officer charges in Kelowna?

-If you or a loved one is charged with obstructing a peace officer in Calgary and granted bail, you may be required to provide a cash deposit to secure release.
-The cash deposit can be paid at any bail hearing office (courthouse) in Alberta.
-If you live in Edmonton, you can pay bail there for someone detained in Calgary.
+If you or a loved one are charged with obstructing a peace officer in Kelowna and granted bail, you may be required to provide a cash deposit to secure release.
+You can pay bail at any court registry (courthouse) in British Columbia.
+If you live in Victoria, you can pay bail there for someone detained in Kelowna.

 To pay your own bail, you can make a payment after your hearing, assuming you have sufficient funds with you to do so.

-How do I change my release conditions for obstructing a peace officer charges in Calgary?
+How do I change my release conditions for obstructing a peace officer charges in Kelowna?

 Release on bail with obstructing a peace officer charges may include restrictions that impact your day-to-day life.